sschoener/sschoener.github.io/_posts/2025-08-12-c-cpp-compile-time.md

 But my question is a little bit more naive.
 What if I take code that is valid in both C and C++ and compile it as C once and then once as C++?
 Clearly, this isn't possible _in general_, but we can at least come up with some toy scenarios where it *is* possible.
 What difference is that going to make?
 C is still a "simpler" language, does that buy us anything?
 Or asked differently: If I already avoid most of C++, but still rely on some C++ features, what kind of tax am I paying for that?
 In cases where I have options between using a C++ feature and not using it, how much does it cost to use it? -- I should also point out that there are plenty of people spending a lot of time working on languages and toolchains that are much faster than anything I am measuring here.
 I am not interested in establishing some benchmarks for the maximum possible speed you can compile C as; I am merely curious and like to poke around.

 For this purpose, I have written a small C# script that supports a handful of code generation scenarios and then compiles them with both MSVC (from VS17.14.7) and Clang 19.
 The generated code is not representative of a "real" code base, so take the results with a good grain of salt.
 There is usually a parameter `N` that controls the size of the generated code (`N = 1000, 2000, 4000, 8000, 16000`).
 For each scenario, I have compiled the code 30 times as C and C++, with `/Od` and `/O2`.
-The idea of comparing two different optimization levels is that as a compiler noob, I would expect the difference between C and C++ to mostly manifest in the frontend, and higher optimization levels should lead to more time spent in the backend... maybe.
+The idea of comparing two different optimization levels is that as a compiler noob, I would expect the difference between C and C++ to mostly manifest in the frontend, and higher optimization levels should lead to more time spent in the backend... so maybe differences would be smaller.
+Or maybe not!
 I'm not an expert on this.

 You can find the script [here](https://github.com/sschoener/c-vs-cpp-compile-times).
 Note that a part of it is Windows specific: we have to setup a compilation environment to invoke the compiler, and doing this for every run is expensive.
 So I ended up taking the measurements inside a bash script.

 The different scenarios:
  * `Empty`: We compile an empty file.
  * `Funcs`: Generating lots of functions: We generate code like this:

 ```cpp
 int f0(int x){ return x; }
 int f1(int x){ return f0(x); }